SchlossLab/mikropml/README.md

 3. This ML pipeline is to predict a binary outcome.

+4. Go to `test/README.md` to see how you can use this pipeline with a pre-prepared test dataset.

-4. Examples of how to run ML pipeline:
+Examples of how to run ML pipeline:

 	1. Run the ML pipeline once (using seed=1) using L2-regularized logistic regression: (Using a different seed will result in the dataset to be split to 80 training set - 20 testing set differently.
 Different seeds will give slightly different results.)